Descanonge/fronts-toolbox/docs/algorithms/contextual-median.rst

 ==========

 This is a median filter that is only applied if the central pixel of the window is a maximum or minimum over the moving window.
 The moving window size is 3x3 by default.

 Functions
 =========

-Apply the BOA filter:

 - :func:`~.filters.contextual_median.cmf_numpy`
 - :func:`~.filters.contextual_median.cmf_dask`